SoWhitIs/world-weather-analysis/README.md

 Hotel Information was later added to give users an "ideal" place to vacation inclusive of city and country.

-A user prompt was coded to reutrn "real-time" results based on inputted minimum and maximum temperature preference.
+A user prompt was coded to reutrn "real-time" results based on desired input of minimum and maximum temperatures.